mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 but it also brought cgroup v2 support, introduced a wide variety of tests which include complex scenarios such as node-level pressure, and more.
-It also brought many exciting new capabilities such as the `LimitedSwap` behavior which sets an auto-calculated swap limit to containers, metrics support for tools like Prometheus (through the `/metrics/resource` endpoint) and Summary API for Vertical Pod Autoscalers (through the `/stats/summary` endpoint), and more.
+It also brought many exciting new capabilities such as the `LimitedSwap` behavior which sets an auto-calculated swap limit to containers, OpenMetrics instrumentation support (through the `/metrics/resource` endpoint) and Summary API for VerticalPodAutoscalers (through the `/stats/summary` endpoint), and more.

 In version 1.32, swap on Linux nodes has graduated to GA.
 As suiting to a GA graduation, the focus was especially towards addressing user